Tech-at-DU/Python-CLI-Games-Tutorial/P01-Flash-Cards/content.md

 $ gh repo create python-cli-games-tutorial
 ```

-# Open the Directory in Atom
+# Open the Directory in VSCode

-Now let's get started coding.
-To code we will use the code editor Atom.
-If you don't already have this code editor, head over to the [Atom website](https://atom.io/) and download and install it.

-You can use Atom like any other word processor you are used to, but you can also use it from the command line to open a single file or a whole project folder.

-Let's try using the command line command `atom .` to open the directory we are currently in.
+Let's try using the command line command `code .` to open the directory we are currently in.
 Make sure you have navigated to the `flash-cards` directory, then type the following:

 ```
-(flash-cards)$ atom .
+(flash-cards)$ code .
 ```

-**Clarification** - The period (`.`) in `atom .` means "this directory".
-You can also open a project using a path, e.g. from the root `~` type the command `$ atom code/cli-games`
+**Clarification** - The period (`.`) in `code .` means "this directory".
+You can also open a project using a path, e.g. from the root `~` type the command `$ code code/cli-games`

 # Make a Plan